Early Bird Book Study

-Group members take turns choosing a book to read and discuss at the meetings.
-Each meeting begins with a few moments of silence, followed by discussion.
-Members choose the book, which the group is responsible for reading.
+Group members take turns choosing a book for the group to read and discuss at the meetings.
+Each meeting begins with a few moments of silence, followed by discussion and reflection.

 This group is for anyone who is yearning to be in a circle of trust in order to explore their faith together.

 Education For Ministry (EfM)

 As disciples of Christ, we are seekers, longing to develop a deeper understanding of God’s presence and purpose in our lives.
 Education for Ministry (EfM), a remote learning program developed, overseen, and accredited by the School of Theology at the University of the South in Sewanee, TN, offers a unique opportunity to enrich and strengthen our faith by exploring our Christian traditions through study, prayer, and reflections.
 No prior background is necessary; this program is open to all adults of any denomination and at any place on their faith journey.